 Volunteer & Advocacy Services Coordinator - Mara Dan-Weber

 Mara recently graduated from Fort Lewis College with a Bachelors in Psychology, and Gender & Women Studies.
-Mara has been a volunteer for SASO's 24hr hotline since 2017, and began working at SASO in 2019.
-Mara is passionate about working with victims of sexual assault and victims of human rights violations.
-When not working she spends her time hiking, camping, snowboarding, and hanging out with her cat Zuebie.
+She has been a volunteer for SASO's 24hr hotline since 2017, and began working at SASO in 2019.
+She is passionate about working with survivors of sexual assault, victims of human rights violations, as well as protecting the environment.
+When not working she spends her time hiking, camping, snowboarding, scuba diving, and hanging out with her wonderful cat Zuebie.

 Finance Manager - Cynthia Aspen